Mike Tildesley

 Michael J. Tildesley is professor in infectious disease modelling at the University of Warwick.
 He is a member of the Scientific Pandemic Influenza Modelling group (SPI-M) of SAGE.

 Education

 Born in Keighley, West Yorkshire, Tildesley went to school in the city of York and studied mathematics at Clare College, Cambridge.
 He read for his Ph.D. in 2003 with a thesis on Astrophysical Fluid Dynamics under the supervision of Nigel Weiss.
 He later moved to the University of Warwick and transitioned into the field of infectious disease modeling, a field he has worked in ever since.

 Research

 Tildesly's main area of research is the development of mathematical models to simulate the spread of livestock and zoonotic diseases.
 He has a particular interest in the targeting of control in the event of an outbreak to minimize the spread of disease.

+In 2021, he was quoted as the Lead Researcher for research by the University of Warwick.
+The research found that children returning to the classroom was not a significant driver of outbreaks in the community.